 I began pursuing my dreams before I even had time to be bored with my life.

 I truly believe that travel is something everybody can achieve.
 Growing up, I always thought that traveling was something that only rich people and successful journalists did.
-But then the internet became available for everyone and I started digging – the amount of ways to travel extremely cheaply, to earn money online through freelancing, or finding opportunities online was overwhelming and I did them all – I left home with almost no money, wondering if I could make it work.
+Then the internet became available for everyone and I started digging – the number of ways to travel extremely cheaply, to earn money online through freelancing, or finding opportunities online was overwhelming and I did them all – I left home with almost no money, wondering if I could make it work.
 At some point, the money was gone, and as much as I wanted to go back home, I kept pushing (also due to the fact that I couldn’t really afford a ticket home).

 I started this blog as a creative outlet, but also as a way to show others that travel is something everyone can do if you are willing to leave your comfort zone (and that yes!
-It is completely possible to go on the adventure of your life and making a career out of it).In this two years, I have traveled Europe for five months (mostly hitchhiking, wild camping, and overall really roughing it up), lived and worked in a small village in Thailand for one year, spent three weeks living in a monastery school in Myanmar, overlanded parts of eastern Africa, met my boyfriend in Germany and turned the country into a sort of base, found a job doing blogging and photography for a travel organization that paid me to travel to remote places and SO.
-MUCH.
-MORE.
+It is completely possible to go on the adventure of your life and making a career out of it).

 Ever since that flight, I’ve hitchhiked through Europe for five months, lived and worked in a small village in Thailand for one year, spent, overlanded parts of eastern Africa, met my boyfriend in Germany and turned the country into a sort of base, built three different businesses, and.